 Sunni-majority Saudi Arabia, Qatar and Turkey have provided military and financial support to rebels fighting Assad, who belongs to the minority Alawite community linked to Shiite Islam.

-In the run-up to the Astana talks, co-hosts Turkey and Russia have taken steps to coordinate their involvement in Syria.
+Ahead of the Astana talks, co-hosts Turkey and Russia took steps to coordinate their involvement in Syria.

 They brokered a fragile ceasefire between rebels and regime forces that took effect across Syria on December 30 but which excludes jihadists.

 Earlier this month, Ankara and Moscow struck a deal to prevent clashes between their warplanes over Syria and on January 18 they launched their first joint air strike against IS there.

 A US-led coalition has carried out air strikes against IS and other jihadists in Syria since 2014.

 The coalition's members include Australia, Bahrain, Britain, Canada, France, Jordan, the Netherlands, Saudi Arabia, Turkey and the United Arab Emirates.